 A multi-media presentation will illustrate our educational work in the community and the unique challenges of protecting seals and other marine mammals in an urban environment.
 Included in the training is an overview of NOAA's Western Region Marine Mammal Stranding Network and biology and behavior of seals and other pinnipeds (due to time frame, supplementary sessions will include more marine mammals of Puget Sound).

 For additional questions and info or to be placed on a contact list for future training opportunities, please email us.

-"SENTINELS OF THE SOUND" 2014 BEACH CLEANUP TO BE ANNOUNCED HELP US HONOR SEAL PUP SANDY AND THE ARROYOS GRAY WHALE
+"SENTINELS OF THE SOUND" 2014 BEACH CLEANUP JUNE 14, 2014 HELP US HONOR SEAL PUP SANDY AND THE ARROYOS GRAY WHALE

 ALKI BEACH CLEANUP When: Saturday, June 14, 2014 9:30am - 12:30 pm Where: Alki Beach, West Seattle (assemble at Alki's Statue of Liberty plaza, 61st Ave SW and Alki Ave SW) *Please RSVP (we need to make sure we have enough gloves and other materials on hand)

 Make a difference and join us to remove litter from Alki Beach this season.
 Prior to dispersing volunteers with materials to pick up trash, Seal Sitters and PAWS Wildlife Center will speak briefly at 9:30 about the dangers of marine debris to wildlife and the difficult rehab of harbor seal pups.